XS-MLVP/UnityChipForXiangShan/README.en.md

 This project welcomes contributions in various aspects and will provide rewards (such as bonuses, certificates, internship opportunities, etc.) within a certain period.
 Specific types of contributions include:

-- **Contribution One**: Write verification documents, including specification documents, instruction documents, functional description documents, etc., for the Design Under Test (DUT).
+- **# 1**: Write verification documents, including specification documents, instruction documents, functional description documents, etc., for the Design Under Test (DUT).
-- **Contribution Two**: Develop test cases, including test code and comments for each functional point, as well as related instruction documents.
+- **# 2**: Develop test cases, including test code and comments for each functional point, as well as related instruction documents.
-- **Contribution Three**: Discover and report bugs in the XiangShan Processor, and provide cause analysis and repair suggestions.
+- **# 3**: Discover and report bugs in the XiangShan Processor, and provide cause analysis and repair suggestions.
-- **Contribution Four**: Other contributions, such as adding new features to the tools provided by this project.
+- **# 4**: Other contributions, such as adding new features to the tools provided by this project.

 UnityChip project website: [https://open-verify.cc](https://open-verify.cc)